ianjones/moodle-assignsubmission_comparativejudgement/docs/Userguide/Using_the_CJ_plugin.md

 You can monitor both your uploaded exemplars and the students' submissions, see *Column headings* subsection below.
 You can also **Calculate grades** and download **Raw judgement data**, see *Grades and judgement data* subsection below.

 ### Column headings
 * **Submission ID**: a unique identifier assigned by the plug-in to help connect submissions with judges.
-See LINK NEEDED.
 * **Comparisons received**: the number of comparisons received by the exemplar or submission.
 * **Time spent**: the total time judges have collectively spent doing comparisons on the exemplar or submission.
 * **Average time spent**: the median time judges have collectively spent doing comparisons on the exemplar or submission.